Skip Navigation

 "I want to have my cake...

 The simplicity of this equation is lost on many executives when it comes to website production.
-They seem to believe the web development process can somehow be 'improvised'.
+They seem to believe the development process can somehow be 'improvised'.

-"You aren't called a web-'master' for nothing.
+"You aren't called a web-master for nothing.
 Make it happen!"

 ...and eat it too!"